Plastic (FDM) Printing

 4: Durability - Plastic (FDM) is more durable/lighter than resin - so when they're dropped, theyre less likely to be damaged.

-Note: some thin pieces (think things like staves) can be less durable than resin as resin can be more flexible for those kinds of pieces
+Note: some thin pieces (like spears) can be less durable than resin as resin can be more flexible for those kinds of pieces

 Above are some painted examples, all plastic (FDM) models can only be painted at standard level - premium is only available for resin miniatures.